-Bill Belichick Provides Clarity On Josh Gordon, Update On N’Keal Harry
+NESN

 FOXBORO, Mass. — It was inevitable once Josh Gordon was placed on injured reserve last week, but the New England Patriots officially cut ties with the wide receiver Thursday.

 The Patriots waived Gordon, which means any of the other 31 teams can claim him Friday at 4 p.m.
-Belichick was asked Friday morning about the Patriots’ decision to cut Gordon.
+ET.
+Head coach Bill Belichick was asked Friday morning about the Patriots’ decision to cut Gordon.

 “We released him because he was healthy,” Belichick said.
 “He passed his physical.”